evga/retard.js/README.md

 ```

 > [!NOTE]
-> `v.read()` works only if you are inside a reactive function.
+> Using `v.read()` makes sense only if you are inside a reactive function.
 Using it from a normal function is the same as using `v.value` directly.

 > [!CAUTION]
 > Using `v.write()` while inside a reactive callback can create an infinite-loop.
-The library will raise an exception if you try to do it.
+The library can detect this situation and will raise an exception if you try to do it.

 ### <a name='ReactiveElements'></a>Reactive Elements